Bikatr7/BlueStar/README.md

 ## Future Directions

-### Achievable
+### If Given More Time

 - **Expanded Corpus:** Integrating additional datasets to enhance the model's knowledge base.
 - **Better Generation** Model currently performs poorly.
-This can be improved
+This can be improved.

-### If Given More Time
+- **Configurable Corpus** Currently just fetches data from hardcoded key words.
 - **Overal Optimization** Frankly, a lot can be optimized.
 In the few short days I was given I was mostly on break, working, or school.
 I'd probably rework it from the ground up given another chance.
 - **GPU Support** Optinal GPU support would be great.

 ## Contact

-For any questions, issues, or contributions, please open an issue on the [GitHub repository](https://github.com/Bikatr7/BlueStar) or contact the maintainer directly.
+For any questions, issues, or contributions, please open an issue on the [GitHub repository](https://github.com/Bikatr7/BlueStar).